-The study of more than 5,100 adults, found that those people who were most optimistic, were twice as likely to be in ideal cardiovascular health, compared with their pessimistic counterparts, with significantly better blood sugar and cholesterol levels.
+The study of more than 5,100 adults, found that the most optimistic people were twice as likely to be in ideal cardiovascular health, compared with their pessimistic counterparts, with significantly better blood sugar and cholesterol levels.

 Not only this, but the optimists were also more likely to be physically active and have healthier BMIs.

-You might think that succeeding would lead you to feeling happier, but in actual fact, it works the other way round.
+You might think that succeeding would lead you to feel happier, but in fact, it works the other way round.

 Studies show that positivity and a happier outlook will increase your chances of success.

 For example, did you know that ¾ of our success at work is linked to our optimism and how well we manage and deal with stress, rather than our IQ?

 And being positive could help you to achieve better results in smaller tasks – in fact, studies show that people who are encouraged to think positively before a maths test do better than others!